 - Maximum refund guaranteed: If using another vendor's software results in a larger tax refund, H&R Block will refund any fees you paid to it for your tax return.

-The program also tries to help you get the biggest return possible by searching its extensive deduction and credit database to see if any are applicable to your specific situation.
+The program tries to help you get the biggest return possible by searching its extensive deduction and credit database to see if any are applicable to your specific situation.
 Like the rest of its features, this assistance is automated.

 If you need a human touch to check your deductions and overall tax return accuracy, the company gives you access to the insights of a tax expert on its staff for no additional cost.
 You can receive this help either online or in person at participating H&R Block locations.

 H&R Block also offers tax audit services and assistance from tax professionals.
-If you're targeted for an audit, these additional services might prove especially useful.
+If you're targeted for an audit, these additional services might prove useful.

-Both customer service and technical support teams provide live chat assistance on the company's website.
+Both the customer service and technical support teams provide live chat assistance on the company's website.
 Phone support is also available 24/7.
-In case you prefer in-person assistance, H&R Block is one of the largest tax preparation companies in America, so the odds of finding a physical location nearby are pretty good.
+In case you prefer in-person assistance, H&R Block is one of the largest tax preparation companies in America, so your odds of finding a physical location nearby are pretty good.